 IT involves many things.
 IT also includes the management of data, whether it is in the form of text, voice, image, audio, or some other form.
 It can also involve things related to the Internet.
 This gives IT a whole new definition since the Internet is its own realm.
 IT involves the transfer of data, so it makes sense that the Internet would be a part of IT.
 IT has become a part of our everyday lives and continues to proliferate into new realms.

 The advent of information technologies based on computers has enabled business models and processes to comprehend that they can function as subsets of information technology.
 Many people have already initiated in writing computer programmes that can assist with business processes.
-Information technology covers many novel areas, including software solutions and hardware that allow spheres and firms to organise, gather, and evaluate data.
+Information technology covers many novel areas, including software solutions and hardware that allow organisations to organise, gather, and evaluate data.
 Ultimately, the analysis of data assists companies to achieve their goals.

 We need information technology in today’s world to establish faster communication, maintain electronic storage, and provide protection to records.
 In a simple way, IT makes a system of electronic storage to provide protection to company’s records.
-Investor demands for secured maintenance files and all is made possible by IT.
+Stakeholder demands for secured maintenance files and all is made possible by IT.

 Information technology is important in our lives because it assists to deal with every day’s dynamic things.
 Technology offers various tools to boost development and to exchange information.
 Both these things are the objective of IT to make responsibilities easier and to address many concerns.